antarctica/bas-base-images/README.md

 7. `ansible-playbook -i inventory.yml site.yml`
 8. exit and remove the Ansible container and `bootstrap` directory

+**Note:** You may need to restart each configured VM through the [BAS vCentre instance](https://bsv-vcsa-s1.nerc-bas.ac.uk/ui/) for the DHCP hostname to resolve correctly.

 [1]

 | Option               | Data Type        | Description                               | Notes                                    |